-After two and a half years of design and coordination, our production team has finally brought one of our favorite projects to life!
+After two and a half years of design and coordination, our electrical engineering production team has finally brought one of our favorite projects to life!
 Brenda Glavin, BIM & Production Manager, Brandon Douglas, Senior Drafter, and Michael Bellender, Drafter, showed off their 3D designs at last week’s BIM Day in downtown Denver.

-The production team has a hand in almost every project, but chose Project NEON to showcase for this event.
+The electrical engineering production team has a hand in almost every project, but chose Project NEON to showcase for this event.
 Located in the heart of Las Vegas, Project NEON is a 3.7 mile-long roadway project for which PK Electrical was hired to provide lighting and power design.
 Project NEON will connect the High Occupancy Vehicle (HOV) or carpool lanes on U.S. Highway 95 to the I-15 express lanes with a flyover bridge while creating direct access carpool ramps and a new interchange called “Neon Gateway.”

 Other planned upgrades include reconstructing the Charleston Boulevard interchange, extending Grand Central Parkway over the Union Pacific Railroad tracks as well as connecting to Industrial Road for improved downtown Las Vegas access and mobility.
 There will also be aesthetic and landscape upgrades, intelligent messaging signs and improved drainage.
 Estimated construction cost is $560 million.

 BIM, or building information modeling, is one of the most powerful tools in our industry.
 Our production team utilizes Revit, MicroStation, and AutoCAD to transform a project from a two-dimensional design to a physical reality.
 Its powerful tools allow us to plan, design and construct buildings and infrastructure.
 The major advantages of using BIM include the following:

 - Single platform – less time spent cross referencing and awaiting approval leads to increased productivity and quality of work.
 As a result, the overall project construction time and costs are reduced.